 Authentic German Meatballs – Made By Our German!

 Searching for a great German meatball recipe?
 Try out ours!
-We are big fans of German meatballs – a blended meat ball with simple ingredients and flavorful onions.
+We are big fans of meatballs – a blended ball of meat with simple ingredients and flavorful onions.
 Of course, to say that there is only one kind of German meatball would be so wrong.

 There are many different names for German meatballs – in some areas they are known as Frikadellen whereas in Bavaria they are often known as Fleischpflanzerl.
 Lisa knew them as Hackfleischklößchen growing up.